vedprakash-m/vigor/docs/PRD-Vigor.md

 **Rate Limiting**: A technique for controlling the number of requests a client can make to an API within a specific time window.

-**Fallback System**: A backup mechanism that provides basic functionality when primary systems (like AI providers) are unavailable.
+**Fallback System**: A backup mechanism using local workout templates with rules-based generation that provides basic functionality when all AI providers are unavailable, ensuring service continuity at zero additional cost.

 **Progressive Web App (PWA)**: A web application that uses modern web technologies to provide a native app-like experience.